Find out how 21st-Century Skills like critical thinking, communication, collaboration, and creativity can nurture our children’s minds for the future.

 The 21st-Century Skills

-21st-Century Skills are the 12 abilities or capacities that are necessary to thrive, both now and in tomorrow’s world.
+21st-Century Skills are the 12 skills necessary to thrive, both now and in tomorrow’s world.

 They usually divide into three different groups: Learning Skills, Literacy Skills, and Life Skills.
-We don’t usually teach Literacy or Life Skills to toddlers or little children.
+We don’t usually teach Literacy or Life Skills to toddlers or young children.
 They typically learn these abilities throughout primary and secondary education.
-Kids can start with Learning Skills.
+Therefore, k ids can start with Learning Skills.
 These are often referred to as the 4 C’s and, even if your children are as young as 2 years old, they can practice these skills.

 How?
 Let’s find out.

 There are 4 different 21st skills for learning, or “The 4 C’s”:

 21st-Century Skills: Critical Thinking

 Let’s talk about critical thinking in early childhood education.

 The first of our Learning Skills’ 4 C’s refers to the ability to analyze and evaluate information.
 But, what does it mean for little children?

 Critical thinking for a toddler means asking questions and encouraging curiosity.
 Toddlers can start with simple questions that then become more complex.
 They can even question your (or any adult’s, like a teacher or grandparent's) authority.
 When children question us, adults, it's a great idea to welcome these challenges and answer everything with an open mind.
 Has your child ever asked you why the sky is blue or where babies come from?
 That’s the result of critical thinking.

 How can we help our little ones to embrace their curiosity and critical thinking skills?
 A bit of problem-solving together will be essential when your child asks a question.